Ganges primrose, Chinese violet

 Ganges primrose was introduced into Florida around 1930 for use as an ornamental.
 It has ecscaped cultivation and can now be found growing wild in natural areas.
 This Category ll invasive perennial grows and reproduces rapidly; it can flower and produce seeds within 45 days of germination.
 Ganges primrose can be an erect plant or clambering, about three feet tall at its maxium.
 It has a weak, hairy stem, with nodes that will root when they touch the ground, furthering its abilty to spread.

-Excerpts from Langeland et al1 This plant forms weedy thickets along roadsides and is found in disturbed upland habitats in at least 11 conservation areas from south Florida (Gann et al. 2001).
-It can be very invasive in developed or natural landscapes (Rauch 1997).
-It is a successful colonizer that has invaded across a wide geographical range due to its fast establishment, rapid growth rate, and early flowering (Thye 1997).
-Adapted to a wide range of environmental conditions and tolerates drought, full sun to partial shade, direct exposure to salt spray, and a variety of soils (Rauch 1997).
-Reproduces by vegetative fragments and seed; flowers and sets fruit early in its life cycle (at 45 days), and can produce hundreds of explosive capsules per plant (Thye 1997).
+Ganges violet can smother all vegetation in the herbaceous layer.
+This plant forms weedy thickets along roadsides and is found in disturbed upland habitats in south Florida.
+It can be very invasive in developed or natural landscapes.
+It is a successful colonizer that has invaded across a wide geographical range due to its fast establishment, rapid growth rate and early flowering.